Please rate our service in just five steps.

 It has been revealed in practice that problems repeatedly occur in these constellations.
 Please therefore contact the hospital in Germany where the birth is to take place in good time in order to consult them as to whether it is possible to give birth there via your EHIC in your situation.
 If the hospital requires a form E 112 or S2 to be presented in such cases, please ask the healthcare insurer in your home country whether it is willing to issue this form.
 Should this not be the case, please contact the German health insurance fund which you would like to select as the assisting German health insurance fund.
 Explain your situation, referring to Decision S3 and to the Explanatory notes of the Commission on Necessary care, and ask it to help you assert your claims via the EHIC.
 Please contact us should there be any further difficulties.

 You can use your EHIC to take up midwifery benefits to the same degree before, during and after birth as persons who have statutory health insurance in Germany.
-Ask the midwife to send her invoices to the German health insurance fund which you appointed as the assisting insurer when completing the Patient’s Declaration in the gynaecologist’s practice or at the hospital in form 81 K.
+Ask the midwife to send her invoices to the German health insurance fund which you appointed as the assisting insurer when completing the Patient’s Declaration in the gynaecologist’s practice or at the hospital.